-The Tests workflow runs checks using Nox.
-It is triggered on every push to the repository, and when a pull request is opened or receives new commits.
+The workflow is triggered on every push to the GitHub repository, and when a pull request is opened or receives new commits.
+It executes the tests session to generate a coverage report in cobertura XML format.
+This coverage report is then uploaded to Codecov.